Spanish Garlic Soup Shots

 Why does the recipe warn not to let the pimentón brown?

-The instructions explicitly say to stir the pimentón for only about one minute after adding it and never allow it to brown.
+Stir the pimentón for only about one minute after adding it and never let it brown.
 Burned pimentón develops a bitter taste that will ruin the soup’s flavor.

 What role does the stale bread play?

-About 1 cup of thinly sliced stale bread is tossed dry into the garlic-chorizo-pimentón base to absorb the flavors before the water or stock is added.
-After simmering 6-8 minutes the bread soaks up the liquid and gives the soup a distinctly gelatinous and thick texture — which the article describes as the way it should look.
+Toss about 1 cup of thinly sliced stale bread dry into the garlic-chorizo-pimentón base to absorb the flavors before adding the water or stock.
+After simmering 6–8 minutes the bread soaks up the liquid and gives the soup a distinctly gelatinous and thick texture — and that is exactly how it should look.

 How are the quail eggs used — do they need to be cooked separately?

-No — 2 quail eggs are placed directly into each small ramekin of steaming-hot soup, and the residual heat sets them over a couple of minutes.
-The notes say they can be added whole or beaten, either way.
+No — place 2 quail eggs directly into each small ramekin of steaming-hot soup, and the residual heat sets them over a couple of minutes.
+They can be added whole or beaten, either way works.